Skip to main content

 Tag: afghan

-The Trump administration has instituted an inhumane and xenophobic travel ban, dividing families, endangering the lives of those seeking safety in the U.S., and forsaking our nation’s humanitarian legacy.
-The President claims he selected certain nations around the world because they have a “large-scale presence of terrorists,” when in reality, the individuals seeking to leave these nations are doing so to save their lives and their families.
+The recently enacted travel ban will divide families, endanger the lives of those seeking safety in the U.S., and forsake our nation’s humanitarian legacy.
+The ban is predicated on the claim that the selected ountries have a “large-scale presence of terrorists,” when in reality, the individuals seeking to leave these nations are doing so to save their lives and their families.

-The International Institute of New England condemns the actions of this administration as it continues to dismantle legal pathways to immigration and villainize innocent individuals and families seeking safety and stability.
+The International Institute of New England condemns this ban, which is another attempt to dismantle legal pathways to immigration and villainize innocent individuals and families seeking safety and stability.

 More than 90% of IINE’s current clients come from nations included in the travel ban, particularly Haiti and Afghanistan.
-These immigrants have endured rigorous vetting and screening, long journeys, and unimaginable trauma to find peace and safety in the U.S. In turning our backs on vulnerable individuals, we cause irreparable human harm and hurt U.S. communities – who rely heavily on their talent and economic and cultural contributions.
+These immigrants have endured rigorous vetting and screening, long journeys, and unimaginable trauma to find peace and safety in the U.S. The travel ban will cause irreparable human harm and hurt U.S. communities – who rely heavily on their talent and economic and cultural contributions.

 Talent like Efdjeen, who was forced to leave her home in Haiti, where she was completing her residency after graduating from medical school.
 Efdjeen always aspired to become a doctor, and last year, she graduated from IINE’s Certified Nursing Assistant (CNA) program, bringing her one step closer to her goal.